run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 sudo sh get-docker.sh
 ```

-!!!
-Warning
-    Kubernetes does not currently support the latest Docker version 20.

 ### Step 1.3: Install NVIDIA Container Toolkit (previously named NVIDIA Docker)

 To install NVIDIA Docker on Debian-based distributions (such as Ubuntu), run the following: